MarcSM98/Cars_Price_Analysis/README.md

 ## Description of variables
-`dateCrawled`: Date and Time information for Vehicles `name`: Name of Vehicle
+`dateCrawled:` Date and Time information for Vehicles

+`name:` Name of Vehicle

-`price`: Price of Vehicle
+`price:` Price of Vehicle

-`vehicleType`: Type of Vehicle
+`vehicleType:` Type of Vehicle

-`yearOfRegistration`: Year in which the vehicle was registered `gearbox`: Gear transmission of Vehicle
+`yearOfRegistration:` Year in which the vehicle was registered

+`gearbox:` Gear transmission of vehicle

-`model`: Model name for a vehicle
+`model:` Model name for the vehicle

-`odometer`: Distance travelled by a vehicle `monthOfRegistration`: Month in which the vehicle was registered `fuelType`: Type of Fuel in which the vehicle uses `brand`: Brand name for a vehicle
+`odometer:` Distance travelled by the vehicle

+`monthOfRegistration:` Month in which the vehicle was registered

+`fuelType:` Type of Fuel in which the vehicle uses

+`brand:` Brand name for the vehicle